-I’m Salman, a computational astrophysicist working on the structure and assembly history of the Milky Way.
-I am currently an MSc student at National Tsing Hua University (NTHU), supervised by Prof. Andrew P. Cooper, and a member of the DESI Milky Way Survey collaboration.
+I’m Salman, an MSc student in astronomy at National Tsing Hua University (NTHU), supervised by Prof. Andrew P. Cooper, and a member of the DESI Milky Way Survey collaboration.

-My research sits at the intersection of near-field cosmology and galactic dynamics.
-I search for and characterize stellar streams — the tidal debris of disrupted globular clusters and dwarf galaxies — using large photometric surveys and particle-spray simulations.
-These structures are fossils of the Galaxy’s merger history and sensitive probes of dark matter on small scales.
+My current research focuses on near-field cosmology and galactic dynamics.
+I study stellar streams — the tidal debris of disrupted globular clusters and dwarf galaxies — using large photometric surveys and particle-spray simulations.
+These structures can help us better understand the Galaxy’s merger history and dark matter on small scales.

 I earned my B.Sc. in Astronomy from Bandung Institute of Technology (ITB) and, before returning to academia, built machine learning systems in industry.
 Starting December 2026, I will pursue my PhD at the University of Edinburgh with Prof. Sergey Koposov, focusing on dark matter substructure and the stellar halo of the Andromeda galaxy.